unicef/publicgoods-toolkit/policy.md

 commerical implementations.

-We broadly describe Free and Open Source Software ("FOSS") licenses as existing on a continuum from "permissive" to "restrictve."
+We broadly describe Free and Open Source Software ("FOSS") licenses as existing on a continuum from "permissive" to "restrictive."
 The most permissive licenses have the fewest restrictions.
 They allow the broadest range of activity under the broadest range of conditions.
 The more restrictive licenses are still quite permissive but they